quintenvandamme/pptos-wiki/wiki/Inspire_OS.md

 #### InspireOS 2 Premium Gold
 InspireOS 2 Premium Gold was the second version of InspireOS, the version released in Friday July 30th 2021 at 12:40 pm on YouTube.

-#### inspireOS 3 Kailash
+#### inspireOS 3 Kabalo

-inspireOS 3 Kailash was the third version, this version is in development.
+inspireOS 3 Kabalo was the third version, this version is in development.

 #### Logo